A Reanalysis of the FDA's Benefit--Risk Assessment of Moderna's mRNA-1273 COVID Vaccine Based on a Model Incorporating Benefits Derived from Prior COVID Infection: Introduction

-In \cite{Yogurtcu}, the FDA describes its benefit-risk modeling of Moderna's mRNA-1273 (Spikevax) for males ages 18 to 64 years.
-Outcomes are provided via six scenarios reflecting uncertainties in three major model inputs: COVID-19 incidence, vaccine effectiveness against cases (VE) as well as hospitalization (VEH), and vaccine-attributable myo/pericarditis (VAM/P) rate.
+In \cite{Yogurtcu}, the FDA describes its benefit--risk modeling of Moderna's mRNA-1273 for males ages 18 to 64 years.
+Outcomes are provided via six scenarios reflecting uncertainties in three major model inputs: COVID-19 incidence, vaccine effectiveness against cases ($VE$) as well as hospitalization ($VEH$), and vaccine-attributable myo/pericarditis (VAM/P) rate.
 At the time of the FDA's mRNA-1273 analysis, the CDC was recommending a 5-month interval between primary-series completion and a booster dose.
-Consequently, the FDA evaluated benefits and risks over a 5-month period, which we take to be 1/1/22 -- 5/31/22.
+Consequently, the FDA evaluated benefits and risks over a 5-month period, which we take to be 1 January 2022--31 May 2022.
 The FDA assumed that all vaccine effectiveness estimates remained constant over this 5-month {\it evaluation period}.
 The FDA's major modeling assumptions are summarized in Table~\ref{MIA} below.

-Using the modeling assumptions described in the first row of Table~\ref{MIA}, with incidence data drawn from \cite[Table 3]{Yogurtcu}, the FDA concluded for Scenario 1, its ``most likely scenario,'' that vaccinating one million males ages 18--25 years with two doses would prevent, over 5 months, 82,484 COVID-19 cases, 4,766 COVID-19 hospitalizations, 1,144 ICU admissions, and 51 deaths due to COVID-19, while risking 128 VAM/P cases, 110 VAM/P hospitalizations, 0 ICU admissions, and 0 deaths from VAM/P \cite[Table 2]{Yogurtcu}.
-However, the FDA's model overestimates benefits and underestimates risks.
+Using inputs from the first row of Table~\ref{MIA} and incidence data from \cite[Table 3]{Yogurtcu}, the FDA concluded for Scenario 1, its ``most likely scenario,'' that vaccinating one million males ages 18--25 years with two doses would prevent, over 5 months, 82,484 COVID-19 cases, 4766 COVID-19 hospitalizations, 1144 ICU admissions, and 51 deaths due to COVID-19, while risking 128 VAM/P cases, 110 VAM/P hospitalizations, 0~ICU admissions and 0~deaths from VAM/P \cite[Table 2]{Yogurtcu}.
+Observe that the FDA does include a high VAM/P-risk scenario (6) as well as lower-benefit scenarios (2 and 3).